 The authors advise finding creative solutions, handling difficult people, and navigating sticky situations.

 Getting to Yes offers a proven, step-by-step strategy for reaching mutually acceptable agreements and ending conflicts.
-Ury and Fisher base their work on the research of the Harvard Negotiation Project.
+Ury and Fisher base their work on research from the Harvard Negotiation Project.

-Munger recommends Getting to Yes because it offers a practical agreement and conflict resolution strategy.
+Munger recommended Getting to Yes because it offers a practical agreement and conflict resolution strategy.
 Many observers consider Getting to Yes one of the primary business texts of the modern era.

 Reading Getting to Yes can help you understand the thinking of business leaders.
 Knowing how executives make compromises and deals can help you understand mergers and other stock market changes.